 Campus Box 9

 Please allow 4-6 weeks for delivery.

-GradImages, our graduation photographer, will provide a proof to each student approximately one week after the ceremony.
-Families are welcome to take additional photographs of their graduates after the ceremony; however, no one will be allowed near the stage to take pictures during the ceremony.
-To register your e-mail address prior to graduation visit GradImages.
+Degree candidates are photographed by professional photographers as they enter the stage area and when they receive their diploma cover from their dean.
+GradImages, our graduation photographer, will provide proofs to each student approximately one week after the ceremony.
+Families are welcome to take additional photographs of their graduates after the ceremony; however, no one will be allowed to approach the stage to take pictures during the ceremony.
+To register your e-mail address prior to graduation for a $5 discount, visit GradImages.

-The ceremony is not complete until the platform party and faculty.
+The ceremony is not complete until the platform party and faculty recess.
 As a show of respect, students and guests are asked to remain standing at their seats until the recessional has ended.
-STUDENTS DO NOT RECESS!
+Students will not recess.

 Participating in the ceremony does not guarantee that all degree requirements have been satisfied.
 Students will receive a diploma cover at commencement.
-Diplomas are mailed to the permanent address as stated on the graduation application following verification by the Office of the Registrar that all degree requirements were satisfied by the last day of the semester in which the degree is to be awarded.
+Diplomas are mailed to the permanent address, as provided on the graduation application, following verification by the Registrar that all degree requirements were satisfied by the last day of the semester in which the degree is to be awarded.
 This process normally takes 1-2 weeks following the end of the term.

 Please refer all questions to the Office of the Registrar at 478-445-6286 or email@example.com.